zhihu/kids/README.md

     # or samples/server.conf
     copy samples/agent.conf debian/kids.conf
-    # Edit the config to fit in your needs, in the minimum
+    # Edit kids.conf, minimally logfile should be set to stdout
-    # you should log to stdout to make `docker logs` working
+    # to make `docker logs` work if you run kids in a container.

 #### Build a kids container